Skip to main content

 For pets, a small check is often enough: Is the sleeping place dry, sheltered from the wind and not directly on the cold floor?
 A blanket, a cushion or a protected corner can make a big difference on nights like these and is usually gladly accepted.

-Is this still autumn or already winter?
+Is this still fall or already winter?

 #